Antarctic Low-Powered Magnetometers

 'System 5' was set up at location PG3 in January 2013.

-These magnetometers will complete the PENGUIn
+These magnetometers complete the PENGUIn

 (Polar Experimental Network for Geospace Upper atmosphere